TritonDataCenter/mod_usdt/README.md

 Status
 -----
-This module is (obviously) not yet even remotely functional.
+This module is functional on 32-bit Apache, but incomplete.
+The interface is unstable.
+Future versions will include examples and sample DTrace scripts.